Sin (Prilepin novel)

 Sin (Грех) is a 2007 short story cycle (sometimes regarded as a novel) by the Russian writer Zakhar Prilepin.
-Like many of his books, it explores the disturbing connection beween sex and violence, between killing and sexual awakening, in an endless loop.
+Like many of his books, it explores the disturbing connection between sex and violence, between killing and sexual awakening, in an endless loop.

 Synopsis

 Sin is a cycle of interlinked stories that, taken together, trace the life of a man named Zakhar.
 The reader follows his growth from early childhood, when, as the youngest among the neighborhood boys, he experiences a traumatic event — the death of a friend.
 With the exception of two pieces, the stories are all told in the first person.

 Zakhar’s youth is marked by a powerful yet forbidden feeling — his infatuation with a cousin — which ultimately leads him to an important moral realization: the need to avoid sin.
 As an adult, his life becomes harsh and unsettled.
 He scrapes by on odd jobs, working as a bar bouncer, a loader, even a gravedigger, while drinking heavily.
 At one point, he nearly resolves to take a desperate step and join the French Foreign Legion, but abandons the idea in the end.

 Zakhar’s life takes a dramatic turn once he starts a family.
 At first, he lives with the woman he loves; later, he raises two sons.
 Yet the weight of financial responsibility forces him, despite his deep aversion, back into the job of a bouncer.
 His story ends tragically: he is sent on an assignment to Chechnya, where he is killed.